AdguardTeam/AGLint/README.md

 You can check the [`src/linter/rules`](src/linter/rules) directory for detailed examples.

 You can find the detailed linter rule documentation [here](src/linter/rules/README.md).

-### Converter (WIP)

-A tool for converting rules from one syntax to another.
-Sadly, this feature will only become available in a future version.

-A small summary of what to expect:
-- Compatibility tables for AdGuard, uBlock Origin and AdBlock / Adblock Plus
-  - Extended CSS elements
-  - Scriptlets
-  - Redirects
-  - etc.
-- Rule converter (AST &#8594; AST)
-  - The rule converter allows you to convert from any syntax to any syntax, as long as the destination syntax supports the rule type.
-If it doesn't support the source rule type, an error will be thrown.
-For example, you cannot convert a CSS injection to AdBlock / Adblock Plus, since ABP simply doesn't support CSS injections.

 ## Development & Contribution